Sporting KC 2019 season preview: Roster, projected lineup, schedule, national TV and more | Goal.com

 Sporting KC's key offseason losses

 Khiry Shelton's departure could also prove an impactful loss, despite the lack of goals from the forward.
-Shelton offered major pace and athleticism atop the field, allowing Sporting KC to stretch play and open up space for the rest of the group.
+Shelton offered major pace and athleticism up top, allowing Sporting KC to stretch play and open up space for the rest of the group.
 Fellow forward Diego Rubio left as part of a trade with the Colorado Rapids after scoring eight goals and providing six assists a year ago.

 Sporting KC's key offseason additions